 Visibility is a meteorological variable which is important for the safety and capacity of road and air traffic.
 Visibility is defined as the greatest distance at which a black object of suitable dimensions, situated near the ground, can be seen and recognized when observed against a background (WMO, 2016).
 Traditionally visibility was estimated manually by observers using visibility markers at known distances.
 In these situations the reported visibility is partly determined by the availability of suitable visibility markers such as buildings and other objects during day-time and lamps at night.
 Physically, visibility can be defined in terms of the transparency of the atmosphere, which is reduced due to scattering and absorption by molecules and particles.
 The transparency or transmittance of the atmosphere is related to the atmospheric extinction.
 The transmittance can be measured using so-called transmissometers that measure the attenuation of a light source with known intensity over a fixed distance.
 By definition the visibility (Meteorological Optical Range) is the distance required to reduce the intensity of a light source to 5% of its original value.
 The relationship between the visibility (MOR) and the atmospheric extinction coefficient σ is given by MOR=-ln(0.05)/σ≈3/σ.
 KNMI uses a transmissometer as a reference instrument for visibilities up to 2 km at the test field in De Bilt.
 So-called forward scatter sensors are employed in the meteorological network of KNMI to determine the atmospheric extinction by the amount of scattering, assuming extinction is mainly caused by scattering.
 Visibility can be accurately measured by transmissometers and forward scatter visibility sensors, but these sensors are rather costly and the sample volume of these sensors is small.
 Therefore the measurements are representative for a small area only whereas visibility can vary largely on a small spatial scale.
 Hence a meteorological measurement network is generally not dense enough to detect all occurrences of fog.

 Nowadays cameras are widely used for various applications such as security, supervision, traffic, construction and tourism and images are readily available on internet.
 Furthermore, image processing software is available for the interpretation of these images.
 Visibility extracted from camera images has therefore the potential to provide useful information.
 KNMI operates visibility sensors at about 25 automatic weather stations throughout The Netherlands while Rijkswaterstaat (the Dutch road authority) has about 5000 traffic cameras along the motorways and near tunnels, bridges etc. (see Figure 1).
-Using existing camers, even if they are not evenly distributed around the country, is an efficient means to obtain additional information on visibility or fog.
+Using existing cameras, even if they are not evenly distributed around the country, is an efficient means to obtain additional information on visibility or fog.
 It is a so-called big data application and is of mutual interest of meteorological institutes and road authorities.
 In this paper an exploration of applying image processing techniques to camera images in order to study the feasibility of deriving visibility has been performed.
 The exploration considers fog detection as well as a quantitative estimation of the visibility.
 Several methods have been considered to derive visibility such as; (i) edge detection; (ii) contrast and (iii) dehazing techniques.
 The techniques have been applied to camera images that are available at some KNMI measurement sites and compared to the visibility measurements.
 Preliminary results of this exploration are presented below.